 The 2021 EWPCC conference will take a close look at the role played by EWCs and SE-Works Councils in the pandemic.
 Without exception, multinational companies have all had to adapt their ways of working across all their sites in order to address the economic, health and social consequences of the pandemic.
 While multinational companies may not have implemented identical policies across all their sites, these measures were almost certainly coordinated across borders.
 What was the role of European Works Council or SE-Works Council in that process?

-In plenary sessions and focused working groups, participants will have the opportunity to explore three aspects in particular:
+Using a range of interactive methods in plenary sessions and in breakout sessions participants will have the opportunity to explore three aspects in particular:

 While the online format may not afford the same intensity of exchange that usually marks the annual EWPCC Conferences, we will nevertheless seek to give participants a fruitful mix of input and opportunities to exchange experience with one another.